almereyda/awesome-starred/README.md

 - [talk](https://github.com/coralproject/talk) - A better commenting experience from Vox Media
 - [jupyterlab_voyager](https://github.com/altair-viz/jupyterlab_voyager) - JupyterLab extension visualize data with Voyager
 - [stimulus](https://github.com/stimulusjs/stimulus) - A modest JavaScript framework for the HTML you already have
+- [wolkenkit](https://github.com/thenativeweb/wolkenkit) - wolkenkit is an open-source CQRS and event-sourcing framework for JavaScript and Node.js that perfectly matches DDD.
 - [turbolinks](https://github.com/turbolinks/turbolinks) - Turbolinks makes navigating your web application faster
 - [Mailspring](https://github.com/Foundry376/Mailspring) - :love_letter: A beautiful, fast and maintained fork of @Nylas Mail by one of the original authors.
 - [editor](https://github.com/vega/editor) - Editor/IDE for Vega and Vega-Lite